manhhungtran/PB138/README.md

 ### How solution should work?
-Mainly whole implementation should be in Java, HTML,CSS and Javascript We should consider using
+Mainly whole implementation should be in Java, HTML,CSS and Javascript
+* We should consider using
-    Sring JDBC framework for java
+..* Sring JDBC framework for java
-    some CSS framework ?
+..* some CSS framework ?
-    Grunt, Node.js for javascript
+..* Grunt, Node.js for javascript

 Also should we read data from XML or from the database?

 ### TODOS
-ALL - figure out login and security, CREATE GITLAB ACCOUNT PLEASE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+* ALL - figure out login and security, CREATE GITLAB ACCOUNT PLEASE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! \n
-Martin - sort out doumentation and style displaying members Daniel + Nicol - create basic backend for our application (CRUD, servlets, listeners in web app,...)
+* Martin - sort out doumentation and style displaying members
+* Daniel + Nicol - create basic backend for our application (CRUD, servlets, listeners in web app,...)
-Hung - create design and front end of the application
+* Hung - create design and front end of the application